Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-\textbf{MSE-based Method vs. GAN-based Method.} MSE-based and GAN-based method are currently two prevailing trends in CNN-based SR methods, among which the representatives are SRResNet and SRGAN.
-The optimization objective and loss functions of MSE-based and GAN-based SR methods are introduced in detail in the supplementary file.
-Previous studies only reveal that the visual effects of MSE-based and GAN-based methods are different, but the differences between their feature representations were rarely discussed.
-Since their learning mechanisms are quite different, will there be discrepancy in their deep feature representations?
-We will try to answer this question in the following.

-For fair comparison, we adopt the same architectures as SRResNet-wGR and SRResNet-woGR to serve as the generators, and construct the discriminator adopted in SRGAN \cite{srgan}.
-Consequently, we build two corresponding GAN-based models, namely SRGAN-wGR and SRGAN-woGR.
+\textbf{Adversarial Learning.} MSE-based and GAN-based methods are currently two prevailing trends in CNN-based SR methods.
+Previous studies only reveal that the output images of MSE-based and GAN-based methods are different, but the differences between their feature representations are rarely discussed.
+Since their learning mechanisms are quite different, will there be a discrepancy in their deep feature representations?
+We directly adopt SRResNet and SRResNet-woGR as generators.
+Consequently, we build two corresponding GAN-based models, namely SRGAN and SRGAN-woGR.
 After training, we perform the same test and analysis process mentioned earlier.
-The results are depicted in Fig. \ref{fig: SRGAN}.

-From the results, we obtain the following observations: 1) For GAN-based method, whether there is global residual (GR) or not, the deep features are bound to be discriminative to degradation types.
-As shown in Fig. \ref{fig: SRGAN}(d), the deep representations in ``ResBlock16'' of SRGAN-woGR have already been clustered according to different degradation types.
-This clearly suggests that the learned deep representations of MSE-based method and GAN-based method are dissimilar.
-GAN-based method can obtain deep degradation representations without global residual.
-This also implies that adversarial learning can help the network learn more informative features for low-level degreadations instead of image content.
-2) Global residual can further enhance the representation discriminability to degradation types, as compared in Fig. \ref{fig: SRGAN}(d) and Fig. \ref{fig: SRGAN}(h).
-The quantitative evaluations are also in accordance with the visualization results.
-More quantitative analyses are included in the supplementary file.
+The results show that for GAN-based method, whether there is GR or not, the deep features are bound to be discriminative to degradation types.
+As shown in Fig. \ref{fig: SRGAN}(d)(h), the deep representations in ``ResBlock16'' of SRGAN-woGR have already been clustered according to different degradation types.
+This suggests that the learned deep representations of MSE-based method and GAN-based method are dissimilar. {Adversarial learning can help the network learn more informative features for distinguishing image degradation rather than image content.}